duckdb/duckdb-web/docs/api/odbc/linux.md

 **unixodbc_setup.sh**: a setup script to aid the configuration on Linux.

-## Step 2: Extracting ODBC artifacts
+## Step 2: Extracting ODBC Artifacts

 Run unzip to extract the files to a permanent directory: